yonitjio/exploring-odoo/adv_ai_bot/README.md

 >
 > Do not use this module unless you have reviewed the source codes thoroughly, understand what it does and in an experimental environment.

+> [!IMPORTANT]
+> This experiment uses modified LocalAI because at the time this experiment started, LocalAI didn't implement embedding function with llama.cpp backend yet.
+>
+> Please see [my LocalAI fork](https://github.com/yonitjio/LocalAI) for the modification.

 In this experiment we're going to try a technique called Retrieval Augmented Generation or RAG.

 With RAG, we can dynamically add information regarding Odoo database.
 So in theory we can query any data from the database.